IgorBuchelnikov/ObservableComputations/README.md

 ```
 This example is similar to the previous one, except
 * Properties that contain exception information
-* Setting configuration parameters *Configuration.SaveDispatcherInvocationStackTrace* and *Configuration.TrackDispatcherInvocations*
+* Setting configuration parameters *Configuration.SaveOcDispatcherInvocationStackTrace* and *Configuration.TrackOcDispatcherInvocations*

-*DebugInfo.ExecutingDispatcherInvocations [dispatcher.Thread]* is of type Stack&lt;Invocation&gt;.
-The stack will contain more than one element if you called the *Dispatcher.DoOthers* method.
+*DebugInfo.ExecutingOcDispatcherInvocations [ocDispatcher.Thread]* is of type Stack&lt;Invocation&gt;.
+The stack will contain more than one element if you called the *OcDispatcher.DoOthers* method.

 ### Inconsistency exception